shellyst/full-stack-ecommerce-1/README.md

 --------------------------------------

 ## Description
-An online store to sell suckers, i mean customers, luxury yachts.
-A perfect sustainable buisness.
+An online e-commerce shop developed to sell luxury yachts, and other sea-vessels!
+React front-end, a GraphQL, Node.js and Express.js server, and a MongoDB and Mongoose ODM for the database.

+Queries and mutations are used for retrieving, adding, updating and deleting data.

+## Presentation Outline

 https://docs.google.com/presentation/d/1UO_6hElTtrU5ra7aMADO_aeFsdXNLTBU8r0NgXHpa6s/edit#slide=id.p

-## License

 ## Installation
-node.js
-React
-Heroku

-## Demo

-## Testing
+Once user is ready to install, clone the repo and run:

+`npm i`

 ## Future_Development

-Fixing the add to and remove from cart buttons
+Further updates to the Cart feature with the implementation of Stripe.

+PWA design considerations.

 ## Contributors

 Adam Campeau
 Daniel Yoshizawa
 Quinn Pucci
 Shelly Stone

 ## GitHub

 https://github.com/QuinnPucci/full-stack-ecommerce

 ## Contact

 sales@luxury.com

-## ScreenCastify Link

 ## Deployed Page